Nexxsys/picoCTF/README.md

 ```bash
 ./warm
 ```
-Result isn't exactly what we expected:
+The result isn't exactly what we expected:
 ```bash
 Hello user!
 Pass me a -h to learn what I can do!
 ```
-Re-run with the *-h* option:
+Re-run with the **-h** option:
 ```bash
 Oh, help?
 I actually don't do much, but I do have this flag here: picoCTF{b1scu1ts_4nd_gr4vy_616f7182}
 ```